Skip to content

 I did notice that I had a little slippage on turf when doing things like sled pushes and this was due to the forefoot’s outsole lacking a more aggressive tread.

-I could also see the exposed foam on this shoe’s sole being problematic for multi-directional exercises on concrete, so that could be something to consider if that’s a primary means by which you plan to use this model.
-In this case, you may want to pass on this shoe.
+I could also see the exposed foam on this shoe’s sole being problematic for multidirectional exercises on concrete, so if that’s a primary means by which you plan to use this model, you may want to pass on this shoe.

 Testing the Nike SuperRep Go 3 Next Nature Flyknit for Running, Walking, and Daily Wear

-For running, this model does okay if you plan to use them for short and more casual runs.
-I started to feel as though this model got uncomfortable once I started to pass two miles, so I’d suggest keeping your runs to about 1-3 miles in this model at max.
+This model is okay for running if you plan to use it for short and more casual runs.
+However, once I passed two miles, it became uncomfortable, so I’d suggest keeping your runs to a maximum of 1-3 miles in this model.

 I also think that treadmill running will be the best call in this shoe due to the exposed foam on the sole.
 If you’re using these outdoors on concrete to run, then you may experience some sole scuffing and breakdown due to friction.